 Contention based initialization and setup may be used for one-to-one ranging or one-to-many ranging.
 In the contention-based initialization and setup phase, the initiator sends an Advertising Poll Compact frame to one or more intended responders opportunistically at times and intervals as deemed suitable for the higher layer functionality to be supported.
 The Advertising Poll Compact frame sets the number of slots for contention access period (CAP) starting from the end of the Advertising Poll Compact frame.
 The CAP consists of multiple initialization slots with the initialization slot duration specified in the Advertising Poll Compact frame.
 After transmitting the Advertising Poll Compact frame, the initiator shall listen for one or more incoming Advertising Response Compact frame in the subsequent CAP.

 Upon the reception of the Advertising Poll Compact frame any intended responder with the intention to start a ranging session with the initiator shall randomly select one of the initialization slots in the CAP and transmit an Advertising Response Compact frame at the beginning of the selected initialization slot.
+The responder may request a specific ranging mode by including the MMS Ranging Mode field in the Advertising Response Compact frame.
 Once the CAP has ended, each responder that has transmitted the Advertising Response Compact frame shall listen for an Advertising Confirmation Compact frame or Start of Ranging Compact frame.

 Upon receipt of one or more Advertising Response Compact frames in the CAP, if the initiator intends for one-to-one ranging, the initiator should select one of the responders from which the initiator has received the Advertising Response Compact frame in the CAP.
 If the initiator intends for one-to-many ranging, the initiator should select two or more of the responders from which the initiator has received the Advertising Response Compact frame in the CAP.
+If the MMS Ranging Mode field is included in the Advertising Response Compact frame, the initiator may accept the request and use the same value for the MMS Ranging Mode field in the Start of Ranging Compact frame or it may reject the request and suggest a different value for the MMS Ranging Mode field in the Start of Ranging Compact frame.

 …